Nested Transactions in SQL Server

 Nested Transactions in SQL Server 4

-As you can see, it is throwing an error message for the Last COMMIT TRANSACTION TRAN1 statement.
-Because ROLLBACK will rollback all the statements.
+As you can see, it throws an error message for the Last COMMIT TRANSACTION TRAN1 statement because ROLLBACK will roll back all the statements.

 Nested Transactions in SQL Server 5

 In this example, we are using two INSERT Statements.
-One is inside the Main transaction and another one in Nested Transaction.
+One is inside the Main transaction, and another one is in Nested Transaction.

 USE [SQLTEST]